Apply fault injection

 5. Scroll to the end of the YAML output to verify that the policy has a state of ACCEPTED.

-Now that you have Gloo Mesh Enterprise up and running, check out some of the following resources to learn more about Gloo Mesh or try other Gloo Mesh features.
+Now that you have Gloo Mesh Enterprise and Istio up and running, check out some of the following resources to learn more about Gloo Mesh and expand your service mesh capabilities.

 Cleanup